9oelM/youtube-lite/README.md

 - [ ] Add tests with Jest and fix components that cause buggy tests
 - [ ] Make desktop version with electron

-## Expected point of completion of core product :calendar:
-Late January